 To do great work with knowledge, one needs to focus on it.
 Deep work often involves integrating multiple information resources.
 The human brain has limited mental capacity (such as working memory).
 It evolved to be easily diverted by new information.
 Focusing requires more than turning off external notifications.
 Merely searching for information is distracting.
 For instance, consult an email app and you might notice an email, web page, file or other information that diverts your attention.

 Whereas searching on a device may seem like an instantaneous and effortless process, in fact it involves multiple physical and mental steps that consume limited mental resources (such as working memory) and contribute to fatigue.
-Moreover, switching task modes, in itself, “breaks our rhythm”, as Seth Godin.
+Moreover, switching task modes, in itself, “breaks our rhythm”, as Seth Godin put it.

 Ubiquitous links would support contextual computing